bra1nDump/kill-my-mac/readme.md

 # Later:
 - Package with Homebrew tap
+  - More user trust because of the brew prefix
+  - Easier upgrading (not sure if the taps get auto-upgraded though)

 - Allow configuring sleep time - will need to symlink the cli bash script that will update the configurations so its accessible from anywhere

-- [better onboarding / configuration experience]
-- Once installed do the setup with
-  - Run `sleep-by`
   - Prompted:
     - Choose a time when you want to ensure your computer is not running
     - Format is: 00:20-06:00, no spaces, period start, period end, 24 hr format